mtk3d/LaraTUI/Readme.md

 - [x] start using php-tui events reading
 - [x] PHP and Composer versions check
 - [x] check migration status
+- [ ] add more info about versions updating
 - [ ] LaraTUI config to keep status of all projects
 - [ ] update packages functionality
 - [ ] automatic help popup on `?`